 One of her biggest contributions was assisting people during and following Tropical Storm Irene.
 She also served as the chaplain of the West Dover Fire Department, which she said she particularly enjoyed doing.

 During her four years in the community, Heath guided the union of two congregational churches, Wilmington Congregational and West Dover in May 2010.
-The church also voted unanimously in November to become an "open and affirming" congregation, meaning it would welcome individuals of all sexual orientations, gender identities and expressions.

 "Many churches say that they welcome all, but sometimes gay, lesbian, bisexual and transgender people have found that to be less than true," Heath stated in a press release.
 "When we say that we welcome all, we don't just mean that you are allowed to come in the doors.
 We mean that you are going to be respected, treated as an equal and invited into the full life of the church, along with your family.
 We believe our faith requires nothing less."